 Competing against sutures and staples, advanced wound closure, sealing, hemostasis and anti-adhesion products are steadily gaining revenues.
-A new February 2012 report from MedMarket Diligence details this global $14 billion market.
+(See the pending 2014 Report #S192.)

 Apr 13, 2012 – Foothill Ranch, California - Traditional use of sutures and, more recently, staples and clips largely represents the target for advanced wound closure and securement products including fibrin (and other) sealants, hemostats, high strength glues and post-surgical adhesion prevention products.
 Manufacturers of advanced wound closure and securement have over the past decade learned many lessons about clinical applications, surgical practices and market need and have developed broad portfolios of products that succeed in meeting that need.